Sahilj11/Learning-notes/Notes/MCA/2nd sem/AI.md

 6. **Efficiency**: The efficiency of alpha-beta pruning depends on the order in which nodes are evaluated.
 By evaluating more promising nodes first, the likelihood of pruning occurring increases, resulting in greater efficiency.
 However, even with a random evaluation order, alpha-beta pruning still provides significant performance improvements over the basic minimax algorithm.

-7. **Application**: Alpha-beta pruning is commonly used in various two-player zero-sum games, such as chess, checkers, and Go, where it dramatically reduces the computational overhead of searching through large game trees.
+7. **Application**: Alpha-beta pruning is commonly used in various two-player zero-sum games, such as chess, checkers, and Go, where it dramatically reduces the computational overhead of searching through large

-8. **Parallelization**: Alpha-beta pruning can be parallelized to explore multiple branches of the game tree concurrently.
-This further enhances its efficiency, especially on multi-core or distributed computing systems.
 ## Constraint Satisfaction Problem
 ![](../../statics/Pasted%20image%2020240309180628.png)
 Constraint Satisfaction Problems (CSPs) are a class of problems in Artificial Intelligence (AI) where variables must be assigned values while satisfying a set of constraints.
 Here are some notes on CSPs: